ibm-cloud-docs/vpc/block_storage_vpc_create.md

 Use the {{site.data.keyword.cloud_notm}} console to create a {{site.data.keyword.block_storage_is_short}} volume when you create a virtual server instance or as a stand-alone volume.

-Customers with special access can create a virtual server instance with a boot volume that is based on the `sdp` profile.
-As an allow-listed customer, you can also create data volumes with the `sdp` profile as part of the instance creation.
-The steps are the same as for the other profiles.
-{: preview}

 ### Creating and attaching a {{site.data.keyword.block_storage_is_short}} volume when you create an instance
 {: #create-from-vsi}
 {: help}